isomerpages/tp-virtualcampus/_events/Calendar.md

 				<h6 style="margin-top:0%"><i>12 April 2024</i></h6>
 				<p style="margin-top:0%">

-Your onboarding experience will culminate in a fun afternoon out at the&nbsp;Temasek Regatta x SpecTACular!
-This finale programme is held specially to mark the end of your FOP journey and the start of your Polytechnic life.
-Brought to you in an immersive format, it also encapsulates the very best of TP’s creative energies, sporting excellence and artistic splendour.
+Your freshmen onboarding experience will culminate in a fun afternoon out at the&nbsp;Temasek Regatta x SpecTACular!
+Held specially to mark the end of your orientation journey and the start of your Polytechnic life, this event also encapsulates the very best of TP’s creative energies, sporting excellence and artistic splendour.
 <br>
 <br>
 Make a splash and have fun in the sun at Temasek Regatta, and be dazzled by our finest arts talents at SpecTACular!